wanghaisheng/responsive-landing-page-starter/content/blog/en/the-self-taught-developer-relations-engineer.md

 outdated: false
 replacement_url: ""
 ---
 I love teaching people how to program.
 I even wrote a book called The Self-Taught Programmer to help people learn how to code.
 It would be fair, then, to assume I want everyone to work as a software engineer.
-While I do encourage most people to learn to program, there are other career paths that involve coding other than software engineering more people should consider.
+While I  encourage most people to learn to program, there are other career paths involving coding other than software engineering more people should consider.

 This article will tell you about one of those paths: working as a developer relations engineer.
 A developer relations engineer, or developer advocate, spreads awareness about a company’s product to programmers and other technical decision-makers and makes sure developers have a fantastic experience using them.